Skyway (Disney): Tokyo Disneyland

-At the Magic Kingdom, the Skyway was removed in 1999.
-During the renovation of Space Mountain, the Tomorrowland station was demolished in the summer of 2009, while the Fantasyland station was used for stroller parking.
-However, the Fantasyland station was later demolished for a Tangled-themed restroom area in 2012.

-After almost twenty years of absence, Disney revived the classic Skyway in a modern-day take at the Walt Disney World Resort.
-The new 'Disney Skyliner' connects Disney's Art of Animation, Pop Century, and Caribbean Beach resorts, as well as the Disney Riviera Resort, with other locations such as Disney's Hollywood Studios and the International Gateway at Epcot.

 Legacy

 A tribute to the Skyway was added to the Matterhorn Bobsleds after an extensive refurbishment in 2015.
 Several wrecked Skyway buckets and Matterhorn Bobsled vehicles from the park's history appear just past the top of the lift hill, torn to shreds and abandoned by the attraction's Abominable Snowman.
 These replaced the original flashing crystals.

+The Skyway gondola sold for $162,000 at the Heritage Auctions in 2022, claimed to be one of "the rarest Disney attraction vehicles to exist" and "everything on it is original."

-In 2017, Disney announced the construction of the Disney Skyliner in Walt Disney World's Epcot Resort Area.
-While the Skyliner and Skyway are both aerial ropeways, the Skyliner gondolas would be larger than the Skyway cars since the Skyliner would act as a commuter transport between the resorts, Epcot, and Disney's Hollywood Studios.
+After almost twenty years of absence, Disney Parks, Experiences and Products announced in 2017 the construction of the Disney Skyliner at Walt Disney World.
+While the Skyliner and Skyway are both aerial ropeways, the Skyliner gondolas would be larger than the Skyway cars since the Skyliner would act as a commuter transport.
+This gondola system, which opened on September 29, 2019, connects four resorts, Caribbean Beach, Art of Animation, Pop Century and Disney's Riviera Resort, with two theme parks, Disney's Hollywood Studios and Epcot; the latter's station located at International Gateway, rather than the front entrance like the Hollywood Studios station.